raulh39/cmake_conan_template/README.md

 ```
 mkdir build
 cd build
-conan install .. -b missing
+conan install .. -b missing -s build_type=Debug

 cmake .. -GNinja -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake
-cmake --build . --config Debug
+cmake --build .
 ```
+The flag "-s build_type=Debug" passed to conan will be stored in conan_toolchain.cmake, so "cmake --build ." will also compile in debug mode.

-Of course, the CMake generator shown, Ninja, is just one example.
+The CMake generator shown, "-GNinja", is just one example.
 You can use any one you like.

 Whenever you modify the contents of the file `conanfile.txt` you should execute again
 ```